-While braces are generally very effective, there are both pros and cons to consider before making the investment.
+While braces are generally very effective, and the number of braces options has expanded for adults and children over the years, there are still pros and cons to consider before making the investment.

 Having straight teeth automatically means having a nicer and more beautiful smile.
 This is best achieved when children get their braces put on before the age of 12.

 Remember that old saying back in the day, “sticks and stones may break my bones but words will never hurt me?”
 As you get older, you realize that’s not actually true.
 Having a crooked smile because your teeth aren’t perfect can be pretty embarrassing, and as time goes on, it can even affect your self-esteem.
 So many children and adolescents, and even some young adults, seem to suffer from very low self esteem because they have been picked on for having a weird or imperfect smile.
 Having a straight and perfect smile can be a surefire way to increase self esteem, making you more confident, and as result, more productive in your day to day to activities, which would otherwise be compromised by feeling down!

 Braces used to be horrible back when they first came out, even after the headgear problem was resolved.
 But today, there’s a variety of braces that are available for different people according to their personality!
 Not only are they more comfortable, less obtrusive, smaller, and require less brackets, they come in different colors and wires, which can be chosen for a bolder look to correlate with your outgoing personality (if you happen to be an extrovert, that is!).